 “Kubernetes can be a valuable target for data and/or compute power theft,” the authors wrote.
 “While data theft is traditionally the primary motivation, cyber actors seeking computational power (often for cryptocurrency mining) are also drawn to Kubernetes to harness the underlying infrastructure.
 In addition to resource theft, cyber actors may also target Kubernetes to cause a denial of service.”

-Further reading: Top Container Security Solutions for 2021
+Further reading: Top Container Security Solutions

 Three Threat Areas